sanskrit/raw_etexts_english/blogs/manasataramgini/2006-01-21_iran-and-the-terrorist-state-of-pakistan.md

 +++
-title = "Iran and the Terrorist state ofxa0Pakistan"
+title = "Iran and the Terrorist state of Pakistan"

 +++
 The ascendency of USA came as a result of it literally being the “New